How to Remove Water Spots from Windows

 Once you have located the source of water, you can put preventative measures in place to protect your windows.
 Adjusting sprinklers or gutters on rooftops can stop water from hitting your window in the first place, making for the most straightforward solution instead of labor-intensive spot cleaning.
 Once you have protected against any water hitting your windows, there are products you can apply to the glass, such as waxes, sealants, and repellants that prevent water from staying on the glass.
 Some window panes come pretreated with water repellant, so you may want to check if they are already protected by looking at the window manufacturer.

 Want to skip hours of wear on your arms?
-Professionals at a Shine Window Cleaning near you have years of experience cleaning anything from windows in the hardest to reach places.
+Professionals at a Shine Window Cleaning near you have years of experience cleaning anything from windows in the hardest to reach places and are now serving Austin and Dallas area.

 How to Get Rid of Water Spots